BiaDd/better-meme-html/README.md

 # better-meme-html
-meme html designed with bootstrap
+meme html designed with bootstrap, css, and less for styling